Information for industry professionals interested in collaborating with us.

 What does my company need to know about Fraser Health?

-Fraser Health is a publicly funded regional authority serving 1.8 million people that oversees the provision of all publicly funded health services at its owned and operated acute and community sites from Burnaby to Hope.
+Fraser Health is a publicly funded regional authority serving over 1.8 million people that oversees the provision of all publicly funded health services at its owned and operated acute and community sites from Burnaby to Hope.
 Fraser Health's Department of Evaluation and Research Services provides approvals for the implementation of regulated and non-regulated studies.

 Physicians who conduct research out of their own business offices are not required to obtain Fraser Health approvals as their private businesses are outside of the remit of the health authority.